Q: What causes anthrax?

 Q: Can anthrax infection be prevented?

 A: Vaccination is effective at preventing infection in animals and people.
 Animal vaccines have not been approved for and should not be administered to humans.
-A vaccine is available for humans, and the FDA has recently approved distribution of human anthrax vaccine from a US manufacturing facility.
+A vaccine is available for humans.
 Population-wide vaccination in the United States has not been recommended, however, because risk of exposure to anthrax has been considered to be low.

 Q: Can anthrax easily be used as a biological weapon?